cisagov/prescup-challenges/pc4/team/round1-now-youre-thinking-with-portals/solution/README.md

 ## Token 5

 We now have a user with admin privileges and we know there is an API on the network.
-The next step is to find the API and call the correct methods to revtieve Token 5.
+The next step is to find the API and call the correct methods to retrieve Token 5.

 1. Perform an **nmap** scan to find the API: `sudo nmap -A 10.5.5.0-255`.
 The results indicate `5432` and `8080` are running on `10.5.5.80`.
 2. Navigate to `10.5.5.80:8080`.
 This brings up a **TMPAdminAPI** swagger page.